Starting Instructions

 3. Weak valve springs, or valve sticking in guide.

-4. Shortage of gasoline, due to insufficient drop between tank, or vacuum tank, and carburetor.
+4. Shortage of gasoline, due to insufficient drop between tank,

 5. Ignition breaker gap too narrow or too wide.